Beluguy/Personal-website/content/About/index.md

 - Designed and assembled the next generation 8‑layer, 2-sided flight controller PCB that is 30 % smaller yet supports double the sensor count, delivering higher redundancy and more efficient use of space

+### Avionics Hardware Designer
+[UBC Rocket](https://www.ubcrocket.com/) • Vancouver, British Columbia, Canada • Sep 2022 - Aug 2024

+- Designed, prototyped, and validated the [radio communication PCB](/projects/Radio-PCB) for the first‑generation modular radio‑communication PCB for the *Beauty & the Beast* rocket, earning first place in the advanced category at Launch Canada 2023 competition

+- Engineered the inaugural [battery management system](/projects/bhs) for the rocket's avionics, which featured over-current and under-voltage protection

 ### Undergrad Power Electronics Researcher
 [Power Electronic Systems and Informatics Laboratory (PESIL)](https://ece.ubc.ca/) • Vancouver, British Columbia, Canada • May 2025 - Aug 2025